SSDBM/2021/calls.md

 ## Topics of Interest

+Authors are invited to submit original, unpublished manuscripts.
+The conference encourages authors to make their experimental results reproducible and include reproducibility experiences in their submissions.
 Topics of particular interest include, but are not limited to, the following, as they relate to scientific and statistical data management:

- - Mining and analysis of large-scale databases, especially on new and emerging hardware and environments
+ - DB support of mach. learning and AI
+ - Modeling of scientific data
+ - Indexing querying scientific data, incl. spatial and temporal data
+ - Provenance data management
+ - Data integration
+ - Visualization and exploration of large datasets
+ - Spatial, temporal and spatio­temporal scientific data
+ - DB support of mach. learning and AI
+ - Modeling of scientific data
+ - Indexing querying scientific data, incl. spatial and temporal data
+ - Provenance data management
- - Data flow management in high performance computing
+ - Data integration
+ - Visualization and exploration of large datasets
- - Techniques for comparing simulation and experimental data
+ - Spatial, temporal and spatio­temporal scientific data	 - Geographical information retrieval
- - Cloud computing issues in large-scale data management
+ - Stream data representation and management
+ - Distributed systems and devices
+ - Stream data analysis, e.g., summarization, statistical analysis, pattern matching and discovery, learning, and prediction
  - Design, implementation, optimization, and reproducibility of scientific workflows
- - Integration and exchange of data, including the federation and management of institutional data repositories
- - Visualization and exploration of large datasets
+ - Security and privacy
+ - Cloud computing issues in large­scale data management
  - Information retrieval and text mining
- - Knowledge discovery, clustering, graph analysis
- - Case studies, particularly those at scale-of-consequence for genomics, astrophysics, and high-energy physics
- - Stream data management, e.g., storage, organization, compression, indexing and querying
- - Stream data analysis, e.g., summarization, statistical analysis, pattern matching, pattern discovery, learning, and prediction
+ - System architectures
+ - Case studies (e.g., astrophysics, climate, energy, sustainability, biomedicine)
- - Modeling and representation of streaming data
+ - Internet of Things data analytics
+ - Smart city applications and services